 Ellen Denny has grown and sold her own produce and flowers since 2003.
-Prior to this she had apprenticed and farmed on a number of diversified family farms.
+Prior to this she had apprenticed and farmed on a number of diversified family farms in New England.
 Ellen has an MS in Environmental Studies (with a concentration in Education) from Antioch University New England.
-She has been a farm educator since 2001, and currently is a lead preschool teacher at The Orchard School, where food and farming are at the forefront of her education.
-She also teaches farm and forest based camps during the summer.
+She has been a farm educator since 2001, and is currently a lead preschool teacher at Calendula Garden in Gilsum.
 Ellen is very interested in heirloom and perennial varieties of herbs and flowers, and enjoys maker tinctures and cordials from her fresh fruit, syrup and herbs.
 She lives and works on the Orchard Hill Community with her husband Marty.

 Marty with Chez and Boss at 6 months old